 Though oral communication has been one of the most used means of communication; but it is not true that oral communication is always informal.
 Often oral communication is formal - such as public speech, interview, presentation, group discussion, etc. which are as formal as written communication.
 Though at the same time, it can also be said that written communication sometimes is not so formal, such as when you write messages in WhatsApp or when you wrote some posts in Facebook or make others posts in Social Media sites.
-In this chapter we will focus on the formal oral communication.
+In this chapter we will focus on the formal oral communication though before doing so let us focus on the general features of speech or oral communication.
 Again, parts of this chapter are taken from the book Communication Skills: Theory and Practice.
 This Unit has shortened the chapters and it is advised that you consult the book to have an enhanced understanding of the different oral communication needs and practices.